-The Fixya vacuum report covers common issues and their solutions from popular vacuum manufacturers Dyson, Hoover, and Bissell.
-Overall, our report discovered some consistent problems across all vacuums with the roller brush and suction capabilities, but found that each individual brand had unique problems with their products that could not be found with their competitors.
+Swiping the Dust off Top Issues with Vacuum CleanersIn this Fixya report, we’ll cover common issues and solutions with vacuums from popular manufacturers Dyson, Hoover, and Bissell.
+Overall, the Fixya vacuum report discovered consistent issues across all vacuum cleaners with their roller brushes and suction capabilities, while individual brands each had unique problems with their products that couldn’t be found with their competitors.

-Owning a quality vacuum cleaner is both an investment in the longevity of the device as well as an investment in your home.
-The accumulation of dirt and dust on your carpets and floors can build up quickly through the normal everyday use, making regular cleaning and vacuuming a priority for those looking to keep their home and belongings as clean as possible.
-Keeping your vacuum cleaner in working order is always going to be a good investment, provided you do your research and stay proactive in taking care of your device.
+Purchasing a quality vacuum cleaner is an investment in your home, so you’ll want one that not only does the job well, but can last a long time.
+The daily accumulation of dirt and dust on your carpets and floors can build up quickly, which means regular cleaning and vacuuming is a priority for those who want to keep their home and belongings as clean as possible.
+Choosing the right vacuum cleaner and keeping it in working order is an important investment, assuming that you do your research and stay proactive in taking care of your vacuum.

 Which is where we come in.

 Drawing from unique and proprietary data found on Fixya, this report will cover some of the most common issues and solutions that each brand has with its vacuum offerings.

 Founded in 1991 by James Dyson, this vacuum manufacturer has since become an innovator in the industry.
 Dyson first revolutionized the market by introducing centripetal separators—instead of the conventional bag used by other devices—in its vacuum, resulting in a better ability to pick up dirt around the house.

 As a long-time innovator in the market, Dyson continues to create new products and have since broadened its offerings beyond vacuum cleaners.
 But for the purpose of this report, we’ll take a closer look at common problems with Dyson vacuum cleaners and recommend some solutions to help you on your way.

 Common Problems & SolutionsIssues with the On/Off Button